Where to go on holiday in March

 Note: all the travel companies featured are personally recommended by our editors.

 Beach holidays in March

 If you want beach weather you’ll need to fly a little further, but you can still find some great deals.
 The Gambia in West Africa is a beautiful destination and great for cheap holidays in March.
-It’s only 6 hours flying time from the UK, with direct charter flights, and there is a great choice of beachfront hotels.
+It’s only 6 hours flying time from the UK, with direct charter flights, and there’s a good choice of beachfront hotels.
 Temperatures reach 34ºC with 9 hours of daily sunshine.

 Our favourite small-and-friendly Caribbean islands include Tobago and Grenada, where we recommend the Calabash Hotel.
 If you just want to relax in an adults-only all-inclusive resort head for Sandals, which has properties in Jamaica, Antigua, St Lucia and the Bahamas.

-You might also consider a tall ship cruise of the Caribbean with Star Clippers or a beach-and-sightseeing tour of Cuba where we recommend you combine a few days in the capital Havana with some lounging on the beach.
+You might also consider a tall ship cruise of the Caribbean with Star Clippers or a beach-and-sightseeing tour of Cuba where we recommend combing a few days in the characterful capital Havana with some lounging on the beach.